LearnersGuild/guide/Game_Manual/Stats.md

 Reflects the degree to which you are biased in your assessment of yourself and others (as compared to the average of others' assessment).
 Represented as a positive or negative percentage, corresponding to your tendency to over- or under-estimate your own contribution.
 The closer this stat is to zero, the more accurate your discernment is.

-## Time Dedication per Cycle
+## Time Dedication per Week

-Average hours per cycle you spent contributing to team projects.
+Average hours per week you spent contributing to team projects.

 [game-objectives]: ./Boundaries.md#objectives